v-julia/recDplot/README.md

 install_github("v-julia/recDplot")
 ```

+## Requirements

+`recDplot` was tested with R-4.1.3 version.

 ## Usage

+## Web version

+`recDplot` functions are also available in shiny app  http://v-julia.shinyapps.io/recdplot_app.

 ## Contact
 Your comments, bug reports, and suggestions are very welcomed.
 You can leave your comment via email: vjulia94@gmail.com